aws-samples/batch-mpi-examples/quick-start/README.md

       **EcrUrl**
       : (optional, default create a new repository) you can pass an existing ECR repository for the container image if you have created one.
 By default, a new repository will be created for you.

-    2. Deploy the cloudformation template:
+    2. Alternatively, download [template.yaml](template.yaml) and deploy the using the aws cli:

        ```bash
        aws cloudformation create-stack --stack-name BatchMPI --template-body file://template.yaml --parametes file://parameters.json --capabilities CAPABILITY_NAMED_IAM